 • Review the functionality of your air compressors

-• Check locks, hinges, and weather sealing liners.
+• Check locks, hinges, and weather-sealing liners.

 • Check your truck’s external lamp fixture